 Throughout the year we invite speakers into college to help you make the right decisions about your future.

-Representatives from UCLan, Dundee, Arts University of London, Liverpool Hope and Chester universities are just some of those who attend.
+Annually we are visited by York, UCLan, Dundee, Arts University of London, Liverpool Hope and Chester universities.

 They offer advice on how to apply to university, writing personal statements, degree apprenticeships and early applicant interviews for Oxbridge.

 Another tool you will have to assist you is UNIFROG.
 This online platform will help you to make the best choices and submit the strongest applications.

 Priestley also organises a number of study days at University College Oxford for those students aiming to study at Russell Group universities.